Privacy Statement for Nest Products and Services

 If I use Works with Nest to connect third-party products and services to Nest, will information be shared?
 When you choose to connect third-party products and services through Works with Nest, you are shown details about any proposed exchange(s) of data between Nest and the third party that is providing the product or service.
 In some cases, Nest or the third party will instead (or also) ask for permission to control the products that you have connected.
 Your explicit consent is required to allow any of these exchanges or requests for control and you will be able to revoke it at any time.

 Is information shared with or received from third parties, outside of the Works with Nest program?
-Yes, Nest may receive and process information from third parties, and some of this information may be associated or stored with your Nest account.
-Nest may also share information with your permission.
-For example, when you enroll in a rewards program offered through Nest by our partners – such as Rush Hour Rewards – you may be asked for your permission to share certain data between Nest and our partner.
+Nest may share information with third parties with your permission.
+For example, when you enroll in a rewards program for Nest Products offered by our partners – such as Rush Hour Rewards or Safety Rewards – you may be asked for your permission to share certain data between Nest and our partner.
 Nest requires your explicit consent before sharing information in these circumstances.
-We may also obtain information from other sources and combine that with the information in your Nest account.
-For example, in order to offer some of our rewards programs, we might collect certain information (such as which of our partners offers services where you live) to determine eligibility and efficacy of our programs.
+We may also receive information from our partners and other sources and combine that with the information in your Nest account.
+For example, in order to offer rewards programs, we might receive information (such as which of our partners offers services where you live) to determine eligibility and efficacy of our programs.

 Additional information about the limited circumstances in which information from your Nest account may be shared with third parties is described below in the section titled “In what circumstances does Nest share my information?”.

-Any data that Nest receives from third-party products and services will be processed and stored by Nest and will be treated in accordance with this Privacy Statement.
+Any data that Nest receives from third-parties will be processed and stored by Nest and will be treated in accordance with this Privacy Statement.
 This information may be processed in the same ways as any other data that is a part of your Nest account or the Nest logs.